Ruthakunadabo/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that print the absolute path of the working directory
+display the contents list of your current working directory.